 COST ELEMENTS TO PROCUREMENT FORMS

-2.0 PROCUREM 2.0 PROCUREMENT-FUNDED ELEMENTS
+2.0 PROCUREN MENT-FUNDED ELEMENTS

-P-1 Line (FY 92) and beyond)
+P-1 Line (FY 92 and beyond)

 2.02 RECURRING PRODUCTION

 2.03 ENGINEERING CHANGES

 2.04 SYSTEM ENGINEERING/PROGRAM MANAGEMENT

 2.05 SYSTEM TEST AND EVALUATION, PRODUCTION

 2.06 TRAINING

 2.07 DATA

 2.08 SUPPORT EQUIPMENT

 2.09 OPERATIONAL/SITE ACTIVATION

 2.10 FIELDING

 2.101 INITIAL DEPOT-LEVEL REPARABLES (SPARES)

 2.102 INITIAL CONSUMABLES (REPAIR PARTS)

 2.103 INITIAL SUPPORT EQUIPMENT

 2.104 TRANSPORTATION (EQUIPMENT TO UNIT)

 2.105 NEW EQUIPMENT TRAINING (NET)

 2.106 CONTRACTOR LOGISTICS SUPPORT

-2.11 TRAINING AMMUNITION/MISSILES
+2.11 TRAINING AMMUNITION/MISSILES TRAINING AMMUNITION/MISSILES

 2.14 OTHER PROCUREMENT

-Separ rate P-Form Lin e-Support Equipment and Facilities
+Sepa rate P-Form Lir ne-Support Equipment and Facilities

 2.01 NONRECURRING PRODUCTION

 2.12 WAR RESERVE AMMUNITION/MISSILES

 2.13 MODIFICATIONS

 NOT ES: There are some commodity-specific forms (such as the P-5) that require a lower level of detail than required by the time-phased matrix.
 However, this level of detail is normally included in the cost estimate documentation.

-Normally this element of cost (while an element of the system's life cycle cost) will not be included in the P-1 line for the system.
+Normally this element of cost (while an element of the system included in the P-1 line for the system.
+Normany this element of cost (while an element of the system's file cycle cost) will not be